 Non-Member: Drop In $18 | 10 visit pass $120

 Member: Drop In $12 | 10 visit pass $100

-(*members, please email email@example.com to secure your rate & spot!)
+(*members, please email email@example.com to grab your coupon code & secure your spot!)

 August: Ahimsa (Non-Violence) with Dr. Parisa Mansoori on non-harming in the Hippocratic Oath v. practical application.